ShubhKakkar/random-pokemon-generator/README.md

-# Pokemon Stats Comparator
+# Random Pokemon Generator

-Pokemon Stats Comparator is an npm package that allows you to compare the stats of two Pokémon based on their base values.
+Random Pokemon Generator is an npm package that allows you to generate a random pokemon, get a pokemon details based on its id or name, compare the stats of two Pokémon based on their base values.
 Whether you're a Pokémon trainer or a developer building a Pokémon-related application, this package can help you analyze and compare the power of different Pokémon.

 ## Installation